Godwin's law: Generalization, corollaries, and usage

 In August 2017, while commenting on the Unite the Right rally in Charlottesville, Virginia, Godwin himself endorsed and encouraged social-media users to compare its alt-right participants to Nazis.

 Godwin has denied the need to update or amend the rule.
-In June 2018, he wrote, in an opinion piece for the Los Angeles Times: "It still serves us as a tool to recognize specious comparisons to Nazism – but also, by contrast, to recognize comparisons that aren't."
-Additionally, when a potential subject of Godwin's law seems "intent on making the Hitler comparison", the comparison with fascism may be appropriate rather than devaluing the argument; a "MAGA" corollary to the Law recognizes the pernicious embrace of Nazi-inspired tropes and phrases by the "alt-right".
+On June 24, 2018, he wrote, in an opinion piece for the Los Angeles Times: "It still serves us as a tool to recognize specious comparisons to Nazism – but also, by contrast, to recognize comparisons that aren't."
+Additionally, when a potential subject of Godwin's law seems "intent on making the Hitler comparison", the comparison with fascism may be appropriate rather than devaluing the argument; a "MAGA" corollary to the Law recognizes the pernicious embrace of Nazi-inspired tropes and phrases by the alt-right.

-As an illustration, in an interview with Politico published on December 19, 2023, Godwin pointed out that Donald Trump might actually be using Hitler's rhetoric on purpose, for instance when accusing immigrants of “poisoning the blood” of the country or calling his political opponents “vermin”:You could say the ‘vermin’ remark or the ‘poisoning the blood’ remark, maybe one of them would be a coincidence.
-But both of them pretty much make it clear that there’s something thematic going on, and I can’t believe it’s accidental.”In an opinion published the same day in The Washington Post, Godwin stated: “Yes, it's okay to compare Trump to Hitler.
-Don't let me stop you.”
-In the article, Godwin says that “when people draw parallels between Donald Trump’s 2024 candidacy and Hitler’s progression from fringe figure to Great Dictator, we aren’t joking.
-Those of us who hope to preserve our democratic institutions need to underscore the resemblance before we enter the twilight of American democracy.”
+As an illustration, in an interview with Politico published on December 19, 2023, Godwin pointed out that Donald Trump might actually be using Hitler's rhetoric on purpose, for instance when accusing immigrants of "poisoning the blood" of the country or calling his political opponents "vermin":You could say the 'vermin' remark or the 'poisoning the blood' remark, maybe one of them would be a coincidence.
+But both of them pretty much make it clear that there's something thematic going on, and I can't believe it's accidental."
+In an opinion published the same day in The Washington Post, Godwin stated: "Yes, it's okay to compare Trump to Hitler.
+Don't let me stop you."
+In the article, Godwin says that "when people draw parallels between Donald Trump's 2024 candidacy and Hitler's progression from fringe figure to Great Dictator, we aren't joking.
+Those of us who hope to preserve our democratic institutions need to underscore the resemblance before we enter the twilight of American democracy."